A new rural district heating network in Nurnberg region (Germany)

 To supervise the effects of the innovation and the good operation of the network, each consumer’s equipment may be monitored via central computer.

 With these two innovations combined, many of the advantages of a decentralized heating network may be combined with the small space demand of a centralized network’s heat transfer station, providing a sustainable and affordable solution for residential neighborhoods with many single family houses.

-A detailed report of the first results from the integrated innovations is freely available here.
+A detailed report of the final results from the integrated innovations is available here.